 As a general rule, the failure rate is higher in women without children than women who have given birth.
 This is especially true when a tubal ligation is done in the first 48 hours postpartum since the tubes are easily accessible in this timeframe2.
 The younger you are when undergoing tubal ligation, the higher the chance of failure.
 This is logical because younger women are fertile for more years and their bodies have more time to find alternate ways to regenerate a pathway7.

 As more time passes, the body has a chance to find a way to ‘rebuild’ the tube.
 This accident can happen in two ways: spontaneous recanalization and tubo-peritoneal fistula7.
 During spontaneous recanalization, the connection of the tube becomes restored through the obstruction.
 Tuboperitoneal fistula is an abnormal connection between the tubes and the membrane that lines the abdominal cavity.
 Your surgeon is not to blame when this happens, since it’s just your body trying to ‘heal’ itself.

 It’s good to remember that all these failures are very rare.
 There are no contraception methods that have more than the 99% effectiveness of a tubal ligation 6.

 Risks and contraindications

 Since bilateral tubal ligation is abdominal surgery, it comes with a few rare risks and contraindications.
-All these risks are due to the surgery.
+All these risks are due to the surgery and anesthesia.
 The tubal ligation procedure itself doesn’t add any significant risk.
 Read our page about risks, contraindications, and side effects to learn more.

 - Source: Planned Parenthood: What can I expect if I get a tubal ligation?